pitt-crc/user-manual/docs/snippets/terminal.md

 * **remote hostname:** h2p.crc.pitt.edu or htc.crc.pitt.edu
 * **authentication credentials:** Pitt username (all lowercase) and password

-The syntax to connect to the CRC login node from your terminal commandline is
+The syntax to connect to the CRCD login node from your terminal commandline is

 ```commandline
 ssh -X username@h2p.crc.pitt.edu